Asma-Nasr/Photo-Editor/README.md

 # Photo Editor

-This repository contains my implementation of the Photo Editor task, where the goal is to create a basic photo editor that can modify properties of an image such as brightness, contrast, and greyscale. provided by Intern2Grow as part of their Data Analyst Virtual Internship Program.
+This repository contains my implementation of the Photo Editor task, where the goal is to create a basic photo editor that can modify properties of an image such as brightness, contrast, and greyscale. provided by Intern2Grow as part of their Image Processing Virtual Internship Program.
 ## Task Overview

 In this task, I developed a program that allows users to edit specific properties of an image.
 The features implemented include: